top of page

 Bride in gown stands by arched window, attended by three women in elegant dresses, in a gothic-style room.
 Mood is serene and timeless.

 Choosing to get married at the University of Toronto means your wedding photos become part of the campus's story.
-With good planning, timing, and a photographer who knows the campus, U of T weddings make for some of the most memorable pictures in Toronto.
+With good planning, timing, and a photographer who knows the campus, U of T weddings create some of the most memorable pictures in Toronto.

-If you’re planning a wedding at the University of Toronto and want photos that feel natural, cinematic, and true to the place, working with a Toronto wedding photographer who knows the campus can make all the difference.
+If you're planning a wedding at the University of Toronto and want photos that feel natural, cinematic, and true to the place, working with a Toronto wedding photographer who knows every venue can make all the difference.

 Comments